Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 - You look Egyptian.

-- Again don’t be afraid and intimidated, it’s very simple.
-Reject with confidence, say no thank you and walk on.
-Do not follow somebody back to their gallery because they will try and bully you into buying shite for high prices!
+Again don’t be afraid and intimidated, it’s very simple.
+Again apply #2 – Egypt Tourist Scams – Just Say: No Thank You.
+Reject with confidence and walk on.
+Do not follow somebody back to their gallery because they will try and bully you into buying goods you don’t want for high prices.
+Egypt is a safe country to visit and is not known for violent robberies.
+The only thing that will happen is you will get pestered.

-- Egypt is not known for violent robberies and the only thing that will happen is you getting pestered.
 Our experiences with actual real homeless people were that they would say hello and “Welcome to Egypt” and wouldn’t even ask for a penny.

-- Guaranteed at some stage street kids and even ordinary citizens will try and stop you on the street and ask you for money….Same routine again – No thank you, keep walking, stay firm yet polite and they will stop following you.
+Guaranteed at some stage street kids and even ordinary citizens will try and stop you on the street and ask you for money….Same routine again – No thank you, keep walking, stay firm yet polite and they will stop following you.
 The majority of the kids were simply curious and wanted to say “Hello” and “What’s your name?”

 Don’t let this freak you out too much though.
 We would estimate that around 90% of shopkeepers did ask for the correct price.